Forfarshire Cricket Club: Early years

-The arrival of new professional Pat Higgins, a native of Yorkshire, in 1883 was seen as a step forward.
-Although he considered his performances poor in his first season at the club, having admitted to underestimating the quality of Scottish cricket, he was offered the opportunity to return as professional for the 1884 season, an association with the club which would last a total of 33 years.
+The arrival of new professional Pat Higgins from Guiseley in Yorkshire, in 1883 was seen as a step forward.
+Although he considered his performances poor in his first season at the club, suffering from a bad illness the previous winter and admitting to having underestimated the quality of Scottish cricket, he was offered the opportunity to return as professional for the 1884 season.
+The Irish-born player's association with the club would last a total of 33 years.

-In 1885, Dundee-born William Ritchie (W. R.) Sharp was appointed captain.
-His leadership skills, along with his excellent cricketing ability, allowed the team to flourish under his stewardship.
+In 1885, Dundee-born W. R. Sharp was appointed captain.
+His leadership skills, along with his excellent ability as an all-rounder, allowed the team to flourish under his stewardship.
 The partnership of Sharp and Higgins over the next quarter of a century became one of the most successful and enduring in the history of Scottish cricket.

 In the years since cricket was first played competitively in Scotland, no rivalry has been more fierce than that of Forfarshire and Perthshire.
 The relatively close proximity of the clubs drew large away crowds to the new fixtures.
 Perthshire was over 50 years older and had a much more established side but Forfarshire soon became competitive.
 Of the 22 matches played between 1880 and 1890, both teams had won seven, with eight other matches ending as a draw.

 The development of the rivalry meant matches between the two clubs became some of the most anticipated ties on the Scottish cricket calendar.
 Eventually, derby attendances grew, especially at Forthill, to well over 10,000 on a regular basis.
 In 1898 the original pavilion was replaced by a new construction financed by club captain W. R. Sharp.